WHO ARE THE REAL PREDATORS? Source Data Organizations TikTok Playlist About Kristen Privacy Contact

 Religious Employment: Transgender: Drag Queen:

-Scroll down for the full data visualizations and analysis.
+Scroll down for the current visualizations and analysis.

 The Series Goal: fact checking narratives about sex crimes against children."
 The site contains a set of data and statistical analysis of that data, nothing more.
 The data, like the facts, don’t care about anyone’s feelings, or politics.